SanjayBoricha/generate-node-app/README.md

-# node-boilerplate
+# gen-node-app
-Quick organized project structure for node application
+Quick project structure for node application with typescript